CattyMeowy/swifticat.github.io/genericrules.md

 - Sexual language should be kept to a minimum and be non-explicit in nature.
 Sexual language should only be used humorously and not to attempt to seduce or arouse members.
 - Do not reference disturbing or triggering material for the safety of other members.
 # Media
-- Posting real life violence is not permitted.
+- Posting content with real life violence is not permitted.
 Violence from live action movies cannot be explicitly violent or gory.
 Do not post anything with or referencing sexual violence.
 - Content with sexual humor must not be explicit.
 Do not post sex scenes or sexual sounds.
 Do not post sexually suggestive images intended to arouse the viewer.
 - Please do not post hate propaganda.
 Every member should be welcome here without any judgement.
 - Don't post content that contains: